A Frosty Deal?

 Plotting the changing proportion of positive sentiment over time did surprise me a little.
 The outcome was more balanced than I expected which perhaps confirms the deeper impression left on me by negative articles.

 The lower plot shows the volume of articles.
-As we draw closer to the crunch-point the volume appears to be picking up.
+As we drew closer to the crunch-point the volume picked up.

 width <- 7